Sponsor a child in Syria

 Over half of those in need of help are children.
 Of the 5,700 people we help in Syria, the overwhelming majority are mothers and their infant children, forced from their homes by the violence.
 Many are living in temporary shelters with hundreds of other families, separated from their homes and possessions and often lacking even the most basic essentials.
 Without the stability of a home, parents cannot take proper care of their children.
 Education, health and nutrition, sanitation and even safe drinking water are all in short supply.
 Before the war, things were improving slowly for Syrian children, but change was highly dependent on the state of the economy.
 Slow growth has been halted and reversed by the conflict and once again the outlook is precarious for young people.

 Coping with war

-Throughout the crisis, we have of course continued to help children in our Villages across Syria:
+Throughout the crisis, we have continued to help children in our Villages across Syria:

-We began working in Syria in 1981 when the first SOS Children's Village was built in Qodsaya, 8 km from the capital Damascus.
+We began working in Syria in 1981 when the first SOS Children's Village was built in Qodsaya, near the capital of Damascus.
 On the side of a hill on the road towards Lebanon, the Village cares for children in a number of family houses.
-Despite the arid and rocky conditions, trees, vines and shrubs have been planted to provide protection against the wind and sand, and flowers and even lawns have also been successfully established.

 In 1996, an SOS Social Centre was established in Darayya, a suburb of Damascus with a community outreach programme providing meals for single mothers and their children and vocational training for women and young people to help them find employment.